-- Consider moving to a smaller property where you will not be under-occupied and therefore not subject to a reduction in housing benefit.
+- Consider moving to a smaller property - where you will not be under-occupied and therefore not subject to a reduction in housing benefit

-- Taking in a lodger using an accredited lodger scheme.
+- taking in a lodger using an accredited lodger scheme

-- Independent financial/benefits advice which is usually provided via Cambridge Citizens Advice Bureau.
+- independent financial/benefits advice which is usually provided via Cambridge Citizens Advice Bureau

-- Help and support to find employment via work skills development training such as help with preparing CV’s, applying for jobs and interview techniques.
+- help and support to find employment via work skills development training, such as help with preparing CV’s, applying for jobs and interview techniques

-We understand that the above options may not be suitable for all people however we would encourage all residents to contact us if they are having difficulty paying the rent.
+We understand that the above options may not be suitable for all people, however we would encourage all residents to contact us if they are having difficulty paying the rent.

 Please advise of the council’s policy for formally notifying me of the bedroom tax decision?